santimirandarp/simple-recursive-search/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

-Get paths to file and directories.
+Simple and lightweight tool to recursively read directories.

+It will return any files and optionally dotfiles, and optionally directories.
+You can filter all by name as well.

-This is still a work in progress.
+This is still a very unreliable version.

 ## Installation